The Final Coundown

 including the UK.
 It peaked at #8 on the U.S. Billboard Hot 100.

-The lyrics and that legendary, brassy keyboard riff were originally created by vocalist Joey Tempest on an old Korg Polysix keyboard in the early eighties.
-The band had mixed feelings about using the riff, as using a keyboard to form the main part of a song was a pretty radical move for them, although there were plenty of keyboard heavy bands around in the 80s.
+The lyrics (and that legendary brassy keyboard riff) were originally created by vocalist Joey Tempest on an old Korg Polysix keyboard in the early eighties.
+The band had mixed feelings about using the riff, as using a keyboard to form the main part of a song was a pretty radical move for them, although there were plenty of keyboard heavy rock bands and songs around in the 80s, including Frankie Goes To Hollywood's "Warriors of the Wasteland", which was at No.19 in the same week that Europe reached No.1 in the UK on November 30th 1986.

 So which is your favourite segment of the song?
 Is it the aforementioned synth riff, the drum break from 3:12 to 3:16, or the guitar solo which immediately follows it?